fuegovic/PedalinoMini/README.md

 ## Features

-- Support for digital foot switches (momentary or latch), analog expression pedals, ~~jog wheels (rotary encoders)~~ and triggers.
+- Support for digital foot switches (momentary or latch), analog expression pedals and triggers.
-- ~~6 controllers ports for ESP32 and 8 controllers ports for ESP32S3.
-One controller port can support up to 6 indipendent switches for a total of 36 (ESP32) or 48 (ESP32S3) switches.~~
+- 15 controller ports for ESP32.
+One controller port can support one switch or an analog input (for ADC GPIOs).
 - 20 banks + 1 global bank
-- 3 user profiles
+- 3 user profiles with automatic profile LED indicator
 - 20 sequences of 10 steps each
-- ~~Each port can connect 1 expression pedal or 1 jog wheel or up to 6 foot switches via a resitors ladder (TC HELICON Switch-6).~~
+- Each port can connect 1 expression pedal or 1 digital switch
+- LED effects (Fire Ocean, Pacifica, Pride) with profile-specific patterns
 - MIDI output via AppleMIDI (also known as RTP-MIDI) or ipMIDI via Wi-Fi
 - Send almost every MIDI messages: Program Change, Control Code, Note On/Off, Channel Pressure, Pitch Bend, Bank Select, Start, Stop, Continue or a sequence of the previous messages
 - MIDI channel, MIDI note, MIDI control code, MIDI program change can be configured by each pedal and by each bank